Rio de Janeiro

 Executive Director, Brazil

-Juliano J. Assunção, the executive director of CPI’s Rio Office, is a professor in the Department of Economics at the Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio).
+Juliano J. Assunção, the executive director of CPI’s Rio Office, is a professor of the Department of Economics at the Pontifícia Universidade Católica do Rio de Janeiro (PUC-Rio).
 Juliano’s research focuses on different aspects of development economics, including agricultural economics, institutions, and financial intermediation.
-He is a member of the Consortium on Financial Systems and Poverty at the University of Chicago and also works as a consultant for firms, governments, and multi-lateral organizations.
+He is a member of the Consortium on Financial Systems and Poverty at the University of Chicago and works as a consultant for firms, governments, and multi-lateral organizations.
 Juliano has been collaborating with CPI since 2010.
 Besides providing strategic guidance on the projects’ components, the research areas he addresses at CPI are: improving policies to increase efficiency in land use; the implementation of the new Forest Code; and the relationship between productivity gains and protection of natural resources.

 - Faculty, Economics Department, Pontifícia Universidade Católica do Rio de Janeiro

 - Member, Consortium on Financial Systems and Poverty

 - “Property-level assessment of change in forest clearing patterns”, with Clarissa Gandour, Pedro Pessoa and Romero Rocha, Land Use Policy, 66:18-27, 2017.

 - “Climate Change, Agricultural Productivity and Poverty”, with Flávia Chein, Environment and Development Economics, 21(5): 581-602, 2016.

 - “Deforestation slowdown in the legal Amazon: prices or policies?”, with Clarissa Gandour and Rudi Rocha, Environment and Development Economics, 20(6): 697-722, 2015.